action-tools/get-appstore-version/README.md

 The priority of the parameters (which one will be used first) is the following: `json-web-token` > `private-key-raw` > `private-key-p8-path` > `private-key-p8-base64`.

+## JSON Output

+Both iTunes Lookup and AppStore Connect API have an output `versions-output-json` which contains all information that is parsed in action and even more (like app name, description, supported iOS, etc.).
+You can use this data and parse by yourself with **[fromJson](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson)** expression.

 ## Usage

 You can use this action simply by writing something like this: